 Be sure to type in the # symbol in front of the hashtag in the "username" field.
 Here's a video showing you how to do this:

-rewardStyle users can replace the Instagram widget with a Text widget, then embed rewardStyle LiketoKnow.it widget shortcodes.
-Alternatively, you can embed a Custom HTML widget, and use LiketoKnow.it HTML code, too.
+LTK users can replace the Instagram widget with a Text widget, then embed an LTK (LiketoKnow.it) widget shortcode.
+Alternatively, you can embed a Custom HTML widget, and use LTK HTML code, too.

 Available as a widget native to your theme, the Social Feed widget allows you to upload your own images (Instagram or not!), and will look identical to how the WP Instagram Widget plugin previously formatted within our themes.
 This way, you can control which images are featured in an edge-to-edge photo feed, and no longer worry about Instagram changing the game again (story of our life, right?), and breaking your feed.
 We also love using Social Feed to creatively feature the images of your choice alongside products thumbnails.